peterngineering/mythosul/README.md

               *Quick Note about the old stack vs new VC4, the rpi2-cortex-a7 works better with 720p/1080p mpeg2/mpeg4 on the new stack than it did the proprietary previous stack.*
               *If you want to play with the lowest power option, thats probably the RPi2 or the Rpi Zero2W*

+Regarding Deinterlacing options within MythTV playback profiles:
+    On the older hardware you definately want to choose "LOW quality" for the double rate options or else studdering will occur.
+With the forthcoming VC4-V3D rpi4/5 builds this *shouldn't* matter as much.

  *distros have 64bit available already in serveral flavors: Debian & derivatives, Enterprise Linux and Derivatives.
 I'm not trying to reproduce more builds of what already is easily available, but I may build a few 64 bit releases in the future for testing and comparison to these 32bit builds here.

 DIY'er's/rebuilders Note:  Only the GCC toolchains are known to work, this is a mythtv specific limitation as my trials have shown all other packages upstream seem to build fine with Musl/UCLIBc as well, but YMMV.